 These people tend to create enemies and can come across as inauthentic.
 Those that are confident, on the other hand, are comfortable with themselves and do not need compliments or assurance from those around them to feel better off.

 5. Only do what is comfortable.

 Without self-reliance, it is difficult to take chances and risk failure.
 Doing so can hurt your self-concept and make you vulnerable in front of others.
 Therefore, those that lack confidence are often not comfortable taking chances.
 Doing so, though, is critical to leading a successful life.

 Without putting yourself in challenging situations, you will not be able to grow.
 Courageous people approach challenges knowing that they might not succeed.
 They trust their self-instinct, though, and are not embarrassed by failure.

 6. Give up easily.

 People who lack confidence are very quick to jump ship when things do not go well.
 When you are struggling with a project or endeavor, lacking self-trust makes you less likely to continue onward.

 Those that are confident, on the other hand, trust their decision making.
 Therefore, despite the initial difficulty that something might have, they trust the choice that they made.
 That leads to them sticking things out longer, which often creates positive outcomes.
 It is through hardship that we frequently are able to reach exciting destinations.

 7. Make excuses

 Confident people believe that they are in control of their own lives.
 They do not feel an urge to make excuses because they know that their success and shortcomings can largely be attributed to themselves.
 This leads to a lack of pointing fingers.
 Instead, they take accountability for their mistakes.
-This lifestyle is more conducive to personal growth as well as garnering respect from others.
+This lifestyle is more conducive to personal growth as well as garnering respect from employees and others.